ZhuLab-Fudan/Phen2Disease/README.md

 # Data Cohort

-For the Data Cohorts 1-6, please see£º
+For the Data Cohorts 1-6, please see:

 Cohort 1: https://zenodo.org/record/3905420